Manual Database Update

 Updating production database directly must be the last resort.
 Using support API, bulk uploads are better option.
 But if you are unlucky enough that you have to do database update directly then...

-• For everyone's sanity the SQL should be present in https://github.com/avniproject/data-fixes repository.
+• For everyone's sanity the SQL should be present in https://github.com/avniproject/data-fixes repository, so that we can checkout only one repo for all implementations to review.

 • Ensure that the database updates SQL is checked in another environment and end to end testing has been done after the update.